Trump on his meeting with Putin, U.S. intelligence and his response to critics

 The president's comments came after he was widely criticized for his press conference with Russian President Vladimir Putin in Helsinki, in which Mr. Trump appeared to say he had no reason to believe Russia interfered with the election.
 The next day, the president said he misspoke.

-The first portion of the interview with Mr. Trump aired on Wednesday's edition of the "CBS Evening News."
-The second half of the interview will air on "CBS This Morning" on Thursday at 7 a.m.
+The first portion of the interview with Mr. Trump aired Wednesday on the "CBS Evening News."
+The second half of the interview will air Thursday on "CBS This Morning" at 7 a.m.
 ET.

 GLOR: You say you agree with U.S. intelligence that Russia meddled in the election in 2016.